HugoTigre/roms-curator/README.md

 ---

 Helper utility to manage Sets of ROMs.
-Currently only works for MAME ROMs.
+Currently only works for MAME ROMs, for example to create a working only ROM Set.

 Possible usages might include: